llvm/Polygeist/content/getting_started/Use_Polygeist.md

 ---

-The following shows a simple example where we use Polygesit to enter the MLIR lowering pipeline and raise the C code to the Affine dialect.
+The following shows a simple example where we use Polygesit to enter the MLIR lowering pipeline from C code.

 ## Simple matrix multiplication